-Our teachers are recruited from around the world, each an expert in their profession.
+Our teachers are recruited from around the world, each an expert in his or her profession.
 Employing interactive, IT-based teaching methodologies, students acquire a first-rate grounding in their chosen subjects and the life-long learning skills needed for the real world.
+A number of our faculty members hold academician positions with some of the most prestigious international research bodies in Asia and the rest of the world.